tobgu/qframe/README.md

 ## Performance/benchmarks
-There are a number of benchmarks in [qbench](https://github.com/tobgu/qbench) comparing qframe to Pandas and Gota where applicable.
+There are a number of benchmarks in [qbench](https://github.com/tobgu/qbench) comparing QFrame to Pandas and Gota where applicable.

 ## Other data frames
 The work on QFrame has been inspired by [Python Pandas](https://pandas.pydata.org/)